AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 1. Select a project from the _All projects_ list.

-1. Click the configuration icon on the right side of the navigation bar.
+1. Click the configuration icon on the right side of the top navigation bar.

 1. In _Project Settings_, click **[!UICONTROL Deploy Key]**.